bethcha/newsoverview/README.md

 Certain countries and languages are not currently present in this program; as EnglishWorldNews and TranslatedWorldNews use specific country-language combinations found in GoogleNews to search for geo-specific headlines.
 However, if you would like a country-language combination added to these classes, let me know.

-All languages and countries follow a two-character code system (eg. Ukraine and russian = UK and ru).
+All languages and countries follow a two-character code system (eg.  Ukraine and Russian = UK and ru).
 There is an attached file named countries_and_lang.txt with all countries and languages in this format.
 This is because Google News uses these labelling conventions.

-#### Please note that titles in languages other than english are translated, which means that these functions take slightly longer to run.
+#### Please note that titles in languages other than English are translated, which means that these functions take slightly longer to run.

 #
 ## Contents: